Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🍵 Have lunch, or an extravagant 5-course dinner, at the fun and exotic Emerson Hurumzi Rooftop Tea House.

 Eat shoeless under a silk canopy amid Persian-inspired floor cushions and feel like a sultana yourself.
 Quintessential Zanzibar.
+I felt like I was in a movie!

 Check out this great 3 hour walking tour of Stone Town!